Robert Motherwell: Mature years

 In 1967 Motherwell began to work on his Open series.
 Inspired by a chance juxtaposition of a large and small canvas, the Open paintings occupied Motherwell for nearly two decades.
 The Opens consist of limited planes of colour, broken up by minimally rendered lines in loosely rectangular configurations.
 As the series progressed, the works became more complex and more painterly, as Motherwell worked through the possible permutations of such reduced means.

 The late 1960s saw Motherwell using Gauloises packets and cartons in many collages, including an extensive series with the packets surrounded by bright red acrylic paint, often with incised lines in the painted areas.

-In 1972, Motherwell married the artist-photographer Renate Ponsold and moved to Greenwich, Connecticut, where they lived in a carriage house with a hayloft aerie, a barn and a guest cottage adjoining a large studio—the whole surrounded by parklike grounds.
+In 1972 Motherwell married the artist-photographer Renate Ponsold and moved to Greenwich, Connecticut, where they lived in a carriage house with a hayloft aerie, a barn and a guest cottage adjoining a large studio.
+He had begun living there full-time beginning in the fall of 1971 after his divorce with Helen Frankenthaler was finalized.
+Motherwell set up different studios for different modes of production (painting, collage, printmaking) throughout the 13000 ft2 property.
 During the 1970s, he had retrospective exhibitions in several European cities, including Düsseldorf, Stockholm, Vienna, Paris, Edinburgh, and London.
-In 1977, Motherwell was given a major mural commission for the new wing of the National Gallery of Art, Washington, D.C.
+In 1977, Motherwell was given a major mural commission for the new wing of the National Gallery of Art in Washington, D.C.

 In 1983, a major retrospective exhibition of Motherwell's work, organized by Douglas G. Schultz, was held at the Albright-Knox Art Gallery in Buffalo, New York.

 From 1983 to 1985, this exhibition was subsequently shown at major museums, Los Angeles County Museum of Art San Francisco Museum of Modern Art, Seattle Art Museum, Corcoran Gallery of Art, and Solomon R. Guggenheim Museum.
 Another retrospective was shown in Mexico City, Monterey, and Fort Worth, Texas, in 1991.

 In 1985, Motherwell was awarded the Edward Macdowell Medal.

 In 1988, Motherwell worked with the publisher Andrew Hoyem of Arion Press on a limited edition of the modernist novel Ulysses, by James Joyce.
 Motherwell produced 40 lithographs for the project.